How do I apply for admission?

 - Receiving a positive review by the Graduate Review Committee within the Department of Industrial Engineering.

-To begin the application process please review the Graduate School and International Education website: http://graduate-recruitment.uark.edu/applying/index.php
+To begin the application process please review the Graduate School and International Education website.

 The Graduate School and International Education has specific requirements for admission to graduate standing:

-- A grade-point average of 3.0 or better (A=4.00) on the last 60 hours of course work taken prior to receipt of a baccalaureate degree from a regionally accredited institution of higher education; or
+- A grade-point average of 3.0 or better (A=4.00) on the final two years of course work taken prior to receipt of a baccalaureate degree from a government-recognized higher education institution; or

-- Conferral of a post-baccalaureate graduate degree (excluding professional degrees) from a regionally accredited institution; and
+- Conferral of a post-baccalaureate graduate degree (excluding professional degrees, or post-graduate diplomas) from a government-recognized HEI; and

 The Department of Industrial Engineering requires: